ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

   192.0.2.20 --uninstall
 ```

 Uninstall preserves the remote Apptainer package and local cached SIF.
-Use
-`--startup-only` to accept process startup without a HIPRFISR heartbeat when
-intentionally staging a node before its hub is reachable.

 Run the command with `--help` for configuration, image, service, overlay, and
 health-timeout options.
-The default 180-second health window covers heavyweight SensorNode imports.
+The default 180-second window covers heavyweight SensorNode imports.
+Normal
-Readiness is checked without modifying SensorNode runtime code.
-The deployer
-uses systemd state and `MainPID`, the persistent `sensor_node_uuid.uuid`, and
+deployment validates systemd state, `MainPID`, and the persistent
+`sensor_node_uuid.uuid` without requiring a running Dashboard or HIPRFISR.
-the rendered remote YAML.
-IP nodes additionally require a fresh matching
+The explicit `--health-only` diagnostic additionally requires a fresh matching
-heartbeat receipt in the local HIPRFISR event log.
+heartbeat receipt in the local HIPRFISR event log for IP nodes.

 ## Safety and lifecycle

-A full deployment requires the local FISSURE Dashboard process to be running.
-The check occurs before image building, credential prompts, or SSH.
-Health and
-uninstall operations remain available without the Dashboard.

 Each deployment creates a timestamped remote release.
 Configuration,
 certificates, logs, the writable overlay, and node identity remain outside the
 SIF.
-The deployer reports process and heartbeat validation failures without
+Startup and explicit diagnostic failures are reported without automatically
-automatically changing the installed release.
+changing the installed release.
 Service startup rechecks configuration and certificates without recursively
 importing heavyweight runtime modules already validated during the image build.